DataDog/chaos-controller/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Adds new functionality
 - [ ] Alters existing functionality
 - [ ] Fixes a bug
-- [ ] Improves Documentation
+- [ ] Improves documentation

-A brief description of changes to implementation or controller behavior:

-Motivation for change:

-## Code Quality

-### Testing

-- [ ] I used existing unit tests
-- [ ] I manually tested locally
-- [ ] I will manually test in a canary deployment
+- [ ] Improves testing

-Please list your manual testing steps (sample `yaml` file, commands, important checks):
+Please briefly describe your changes as well as the motivation behind them:

-### Checklist
+## Code Quality Checklist

 - [ ] The documentation is up to date
 - [ ] My code is sufficiently commented